Love beer enough to want to brew it yourself? Tired of the mass-produced beers you get at the store? Wanting to try out home-brewing for a while?

 Measuring and Testing Tools

 You need to have accurate measuring and testing tools for a better brew.
-For instance, to determine the specific gravity and the transformation of wort to beer, you may want to get hold of hydrometers and test jars.
-These are essential home-brewing equipment that you will need.
+For instance, to determine the specific gravity and the transformation of wort to beer, you may want to get hold of a hydrometer and test jar.
+For more advance brewers, there are some great wireless technology options available too.
+Either way you choose to go, these are essential home-brewing equipment that you will need.

 To measure the ingredients perfectly and brew a good beer, you need to use the digital scales.